Condensation (ht.condensation)

 Tsatfloat

-Saturation temperature at operating pressure [Pa]
+Saturation temperature at operating pressure [K]

 Twfloat